vladiim/myaudi/testcases.md

 * Dependency: login

+* CMS

-* You want approve a draft post
+> - You want approve a draft post

+> - You want Josh Wood to edit the article

 * Check the funnel conversion dashboard